Podcast - Latest Episode

 800. Queensrÿche / Q2K.
 1999.
 1.5/5

-I think you get the idea, without me using similar such metaphors for the remainder of the songs on this album.
-There is noting here to grab you, to hook you, to move you.
+I think you get the idea, without me using similar such metaphors for the songs on this album.
+There is nothing here to grab you, to hook you, to move you.
 Everything is so similar throughout, without any interesting lyrics or vocals, or guitar riffs or drum rolls.
-It is yet another massively disappointing release from a band that i had so much respect and admiration for a decade earlier.
+It is yet another massively disappointing release from a band that I had so much respect and admiration for a decade earlier.

 No comments: